 The most important object of the paper, a \emph{diversification index} $D$ is a mapping from $\X^n$ to $\overline\R$, which is used to quantify the magnitude of diversification of a risk vector $\mathbf X\in\X^n$ representing portfolio losses.
-Our convention is that a smaller value of $D(\mathbf X)$ represents a stronger diversification in a sense specified by the design of $D$.
+By convention, a smaller value of $D(\mathbf X)$ represents a stronger diversification in a sense specified by the design of $D$.

-As the evaluation of diversification is closely related to that of risk, diversification indices in the literature are often defined through risk measures.
-An example of a diversification index is the diversification ratio (DR) mentioned in the Introduction based on measures of variability such as the standard deviation ($\mathrm{SD}$) and the variance ($\var$):
+Diversification cannot be measured without measuring risks.
+For this reason, diversification indices in the literature are often defined through risk measures.
+An example of a diversification index is the diversification ratios (DRs) in the Introduction based on measures of variability such as the standard deviation ($\mathrm{SD}$) and the variance ($\var$):